 Click for more information on Annapurna: www.annapurnapariwar.org

-Cashpor has been operating since 1997, and is one of the largest microfinance institutions in India., known for serving the poorest of the poor, Cashpor is reducing poverty in rural Uttar Pradesh, Bihar, Chhattisgarh, Jharkhand and Madhya Pradesh where some of the poorest people in India live.
+Cashpor has been operating since 1997, and is one of the largest microfinance institutions in India. known for serving the poorest of the poor, Cashpor is operating in rural Uttar Pradesh, Bihar, Chhattisgarh, Jharkhand and Madhya Pradesh where some of the poorest people in India live.
 It has developed the widely used Cashpor Housing Index as a means of identifying poor people so that they can be targeted and provided financial services.
-Other than housing index, it also uses Progress out of Poverty Index (PPI) to identify the poorest of the poor and select them as their clients.
+Other than housing index, it also uses Poverty Probability Index (PPI) for client targeting

 Click for more information on Cashpor: www.cashpor.in

-Other than credit, C-DOT also provides savings services through tie up with commercial banks.
-It has already facilitated opening of more than 1.8 million savings accounts in the last three years
+C-DOT provides savings services through tie up with commercial banks.
+It operates as banking correspondent of many commercial banks.
+It has already facilitated opening of more than 4.9 million savings accounts as at 31 March 2019.

 Click for more information on C-DOT: www.cdotbihar.org

-Click for more information on EMFIL : www.emfil.org
+Click for more information on ESAF SFB : www.emfil.org

 Growing Opportunity Finance Pvt.
-Ltd (GO Finance) is part of Opportunity International Network.
-It was established in 2006 as an NBFC, in Chennai.
-Its mission is to alleviate poverty through motivation, training, counseling and microfinance, thereby enabling the poor to become self-reliant, attains dignity, holistic transformation and become citizens of excellence.
-GO Finance also provides skill based training to poor women, widows and unemployed youth with support from its sister organization,
+Ltd (GO Finance) was established in 2006 as an NBFC, in Chennai.
+Its mission is to alleviate poverty through motivation, training, counselling and microfinance, thereby enabling the poor to become self-reliant, attains dignity, holistic transformation and become citizens of excellence.

 Click for more information on GO Finance: www.gopportunity.net

-Margdarshak is based in Lucknow, Uttar Pradesh, one of the most heavily populated states in India.
-Established in 2004 as a technical service provider to the development sector, Margdarshak commenced microfinance operations in July 2007.
+Margdarshak is based in Lucknow, Uttar Pradesh and was established in 2004 as a technical service provider to the development sector, Margdarshak commenced microfinance operations in July 2007.
 It is led by Rahul Mittra who has over 15 years of experience in development sector including extensive experience in micro finance and micro enterprise development.

 A significant proportion of its clients produce internationally acclaimed crafts, including embroidery and leather goods.
-Margdarshak also provides technical support to its client through its consulting arm and partner institutions.
-It is working in the states of Uttar Pradesh, Bihar and Haryana.
+It is working in the states of Uttar Pradesh, Bihar, Haryana, Punjab and Himachal Pradesh.

 Click for more information on Margdarshak: www.margdarshak.org.in

-Click for more information on Prayas : www.prayas4development.org
+Click for more information on Pahal : www.pahalfinance.com

-Click for more information on RGVN : www.rgvnnemfl.com
+Click for more information on North East Small Finance Bank: www.rgvnnemfl.com

 Click for more information on Sambandh: www.sambandhfin.com